 The cast includes Sean Bean as a Manchester pacifist and veteran of the trenches.
 One of the locations which features in the drama is Braime Pressings, an Edwardian factory in Hunslet.

 Location scouts have been gushing over its Grade-II listed canteen, which was built to feed World War One munitions workers, for decades.
 The likes of A Touch of Frost, The Great Train Robbery and Peaky Blinders were filmed here before the World On Fire shoot last winter.

-"We've had quite a lot of TV series come here for filming - we've lost count!
-When the Peaky Blinders cast were here we should have asked for their autographs really," said Nicholas, who is a third-generation Braime.
+“We’ve had quite a lot of TV series come here for filming – we’ve lost count,” said Nicholas, who is a third-generation Braime.